Trainz: Trainz Railroad Simulator 2004

 TRS2004, was released in September 2003.
 Trainz Railroad Simulator 2004 incorporated a load of technical changes and these required many bug fixes that were released as four service packs throughout 2004 and 2005.

 Trainz Railroad Simulator 2004 was the first version of Trainz to include interactive industries and loadable rolling stock capabilities, which allow the player to deliver various resources (such as coal, wood, and steel) and passengers to various industries and stations across the playable area.
 There were many industries included and much of the bundled rolling stock was updated to include this new dynamic loading and unloading animated capability with a corresponding load-state dynamic driving physics change in the handling of a consist.
 It was also the first version of the Trainz series to have built-in steam engines.

 Trainz Railroad Simulator 2004 Deluxe was a later 4 CDROM follow on with the first two service packs pre-installed.
 It also included PaintShed, and a bonus content CD.

-This edition was also the first to support downloadable fan-made content, such as characters, buildings and scenery from the popular Thomas & Friends franchise, which has since seen the birth of a massive community on YouTube involving users recreating episodes of the series using Trainz or creating their own original stories.
+TRS2004 and earlier versions utilized a program titled "Content Dispatcher".
+Instead of the more streamlined Content Manager Plus (which was introduced in the subsequent TRS2006 release), Content Dispatcher was designed for File Transfer Protocol (FTP) downloads.
+Included with TRS2004 was also "Trainz Helper", which helped users download dependent files for their addons.
+TRS2006's Content Manager Plus rendered Content Dispatcher and the Trainz Helper obsolete since CMP could handle all of these tasks in one straightforward program.